erikfazio/pokeapp/README.md

 ![pokeapp](https://github.com/erikfazio/pokeapp/blob/master/static/pokeapp.png)

-You can try the app at this address.
+You can try Pokeapp at [this address](https://pokewebapp.netlify.app/).

 Built with: